 Recap

 In this article, we showed you how to merge multiple cells in Google Sheets.
 We covered the reasons why you might want to merge cells, the steps to merge cells, and the different merge options available.
 We also showed you how to unmerge cells if needed.
 By following these steps, you can easily merge multiple cells in Google Sheets and improve the readability and organization of your data.
-(See Also: How To Delete Conditional Formatting In Google Sheets)
+(See Also: How To Get A Calendar To Pop Up In Google Sheets)

 Remember, merging cells is a useful feature in Google Sheets that can help you to create headers, combine data, and improve readability.
 With these steps, you can easily merge multiple cells and take your data analysis to the next level.